210823-Enterprise/team2-project1/README.md

 # diyORM

 ## Project Description
 A java based ORM for simplifying connecting to and from a postgres database without the need for SQL or connection management.
-Servlet demo - https://github.com/210823-Enterprise/team2-project1/demo
+Servlet demo and console demo - https://github.com/210823-Enterprise/team2-project1/demo

 ## Technologies Used